The Pratfall Effect: Why Showing Imperfection Builds More Trust

 To a future patient, this builds a wall, not a welcome.
 When results look too perfect, the brain senses something is off.
 The doubt follows a familiar path.
 If the results are this flawless, the process must be easy.
 If it is that easy, why does it cost so much?
 And if it seems too good to be true, it probably is.

 This is the Authenticity Gap.
 The practice chased the look of perfection.
 It lost the look of honesty.
-The patient cannot picture themselves in a journey that looks effortless.
+The patient cannot picture herself in a journey that looks effortless.
 The change feels like a magic trick, not a medical process.
 And magic tricks spark wonder, not trust.

 The TTGC Approach